MaartenFaddegon/lager_x/README.md

   end
 end

-Application.start :exlager
+Application.start :flager
 Test.test
 ```

 Configuration
 -------------
 It is possible to configure truncation size and compile time log level.
-Being a simple wrapper ExLager doesn't attempt to configure underlying Lager.
+Being a simple wrapper Flager doesn't attempt to configure underlying Lager.
 You would need to configure it yourself [see](https://github.com/basho/lager) to ensure that:

   * lager_truncation_size >= compile_truncation_size
   * lager severity level >= compile_log_level
   * appropriate handlers are configured

-Configuration of ExLager can be done by calling helper functions of Lager from your build system as follows:
+Configuration of Flager can be done by calling helper functions of Lager from your build system as follows:

 ```
 iex(1)> Lager.compile_log_level(:info)